pkardjian/GeoSpottr/README.md

 ## Model Architecture

-For this project, we utilized the ResNet50 architecture, a deep CNN that has demonstrated outstanding performance in image classification tasks.
+For this project, we utilized the ResNet50 architecture, a deep network that has demonstrated outstanding performance in image classification tasks.
 ResNet50 is a 50-layer deep neural network that uses residual connections to address the vanishing gradient problem, allowing for the training of very deep neural networks.
 The weights in the first three stages of the ResNet50 model were frozen, whilst the weights within the very last stage were fine-tuned throughout the training process.

 ![alt text](https://github.com/pkardjian/GeoSpottr/blob/main/primary/architecture/ResNet.png)